China banks miss out on U.S. investment banking bonanza

 Last year, Chinese companies raised over $22 billion in U.S. debt and stock markets, up 28 percent from 2010 and 12 percent higher than in 2015.
 The value of mergers and acquisitions involving Chinese firms soared to almost $27 billion last year from a previous high of $3.6 billion reached in 2013.
 (Graphic: tmsnrt.rs/2oyhl3r)

-To get a slice of that investment banking business, any foreign institution needs the Fed's recognition as a "financial holding company" that is "well capitalised" and "well managed," according to the Fed's website.
+To get a slice of that investment banking business, any foreign institution needs the Fed's recognition as a "financial holding company" that is "well capitalized" and "well managed," according to the Fed's website.

 That poses a challenge for all four because the Fed took enforcement action against China Construction Bank in 2015 and Agricultural Bank of China last year for not doing enough to fight money laundering, according to the Fed's website.